bkorrowNW/CitrixLauncher-Public/README.md

 # CitrixLauncher-Public
+By: Brian Korrow

-Launches Workspace App.
-Can be used like Windows startup
+Uses a trigger page set as the chrome browser home page to launch Workspace App.
+Can be used like Windows startup.
+Waits 10-15 seconds for Workspace to install in managed guest session environments.